davisRoman/dogsandhumans/README.md

 # dogsandhumans
-Let's learn about Intellij debugging using the dogs and human example.
+Let's learn about Intellij debugging using the dogs and human example!